Agricultural Science, B.S.

 Any College of Agricultural Sciences international course

-Select 1-3 credits in Careers in Agriculture of the following:1-3
+Select 1-3 credits in Careers in Agriculture from the following:1-3

 Agricultural Education Orientation